geyerbri/jekyll-tutorial/README.md

 In this code, the portion between the two `---` lines is [referred to as the "Front Matter"](https://jekyllrb.com/docs/frontmatter/) and is where a user can specify all sorts of variables and values.
 Each page should have a at least a defined layout, and often will include a defined title as well (as this one does), but can contain any number of other variables that relate to one's designed Jekyll layout or chosen theme (see below).

 The portion of the code below the Front Matter is the previously-referenced content.
-It should be exactly the same as what was written before, only now inside a `<div class="blurb">` container.
+It should be exactly the same as what was before written inside of the `<div class="container">` container.

 ## Creating a blog.html page